 THE FINAL WALK

 After our visit to Rachel and Ate Remy, we went back to our hotel to prepare for our flight.
-Before we left for the airport, I took my final autumn walk on the beach.
+Before we left for the airport, I took my final autumn walk along the beach.

 On my final autumn walk, I also watched my last sunset overlooking the grandeur of the Mediterranean Sea.
-As I looked at the horizon, I thanked God for such a divine trip.
+As I looked to the horizon, I thanked God for such a divine trip.
 The kids that were playing at that time, also reminded me about my own childhood.
 Oh, how my Mama took really good care of me and my brothers from the day we were born and until we became adults.
 Oh, how life is fleeting.